bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 ## Workflow

-Renovate will automatically create pull requests every other week, aligning with the mid-point of each sprint.
-This allows time for teams to assess the open PRs and adequately plan for them in the upcoming sprint.

-The expectation is that all dependencies opened by Renovate should be addressed in that upcoming sprint, to ensure we do not fall behind over time.
+Renovate is currently scheduled to automatically create pull requests every 2 weeks for all open dependencies.
+The goal of our dependency management process is for the teams to handle these dependencies in that same 2-week cadence, in order to avoid a large backlog of PRs and out-of-date packages building up over time.

 :::info Major upgrades